jfbeats/ArweaveWebWallet/README.md

 ## Link

 Unreleased but functional app.
 Always kept in sync with the source code.
-A few wallets without their private keys are preloaded at first launch in order to demo the interface and can be deleted.
+A few wallets without their private keys are preloaded at first launch in order to demo the interface and can be deleted by refreshing the page.

 https://arweave.app/#/demo